 Student are actively encouraged to use this strategy to manage themselves in difficult situations.
 By making the situation better, students are empowered to make good choices.

 - Stop it and I don’t like it (Name the person and the behavior) – Hands signed and move away.

 - Stop it or I’ll tell an adult or teacher.

 - I’m telling the adult or teacher now.

-Restorative practice developed is as an approach to dealing with inappropriate behaviour that empowers students to take responsibility for their behaviour and action to repair any harm.
+Restorative practice in an approach to dealing with inappropriate behaviour that empowers students to take responsibility for their behaviour and take action to repair any harm.
 At Fitzroy Primary School, restorative practice is used as a strategy for maintaining healthy relationships and to repair relationships that may have been damaged by making the situation worse.
 Students are supported by teachers throughout the restorative process and over time, independently use the techniques to maintain healthy and respectful relationships.

 Respectful Relationships promotes and models respect, positive attitudes and behaviours.
 It teaches our children how to build healthy relationships, resilience and confidence.
 We use the Resilience, Rights and Respectful Relationships learning materials to explicitly teach social and emotional learning and positive social interactions in the classroom.
 This learning ties in with the Health and Physical Education, Critical and Creative Thinking and Personal and Social Capability areas of the Victorian Curriculum.